rieske/event-sourced-account/accounts/README.md

 ```
 Those will spawn a docker-composed environment with two service instances connected to
 a mysql container and a load balancer on top.
 Tests will be executed against the load balancer,
-simulating an environment and asserting that the service can scale and remain consistent.
+simulating a distributed environment and asserting that the service can scale and remain consistent.

 ### Running